 Non-fungible tokens for Esports are particularly appealing to a younger generation of digital natives who are no longer interested in trading tattered and dirty physical cards that lose value as their condition erodes or that have to be traded in-person or through a trusted third-party.
 One of the main benefits of blockchain technology is that fans can trade securely on a peer-to-peer basis with instant verification of authenticity and provable ownership.

-Esports teams are increasingly using NFTs to create their own trading cards, in-game items, and digital collectibles that can support their own marketing initiatives, such as promoting an upcoming event or issuing new items per player, game, or season.
+Esports teams are increasingly using NFTs to create their own trading cards, sport tokens, in-game items, and digital collectibles that can support their own marketing initiatives, such as promoting an upcoming event or issuing new items per player, game, or season.

 Since NFTs allow for the creation of limited-edition series, teams can use them to drum up interest and raise awareness in particular campaigns, increase engagement, and unlock new revenue streams.
 As we witnessed from NBA Top Shot, one single NFT can generate massive profit for a team – a 13-second video moment of star player Zion Williamson recently sold for a whopping $100K.